PTB-SR/ocdb/docs/roadmap.rst

 For version 0.2
 ===============

+* Data from SiO2

+  * Requires converting data to different format

+* TxtExporter for data

+  * Can be used to reformat the SiO2 data
+  * Formalises the header/format of the text data files

 * Plotting

   * Range and different *x* axis unit
   * Semilog and loglog plots

-* Data from SiO2

-  * Requires converting data to different format

 * Consolidate structure for relevant metadata